64nYm3d3/CheatSheet/Languages/Shellcoding (x86).md

 # This is Advanced Darkness
-Here is my greatest fear, the shellcode cometh.
+Here is a secret that hits my greatest fear, the shellcoder cometh.